robrich/kubernetes-hands-on-workshop/15-Install-Azure-Kubernetes-Service/README.md

 Switch clusters
 ---------------

-1. The Azure cli switched us from `docker-desktop` to the Azure cluster.
+1. The Azure cli switched us from the Kubernetes context `docker-desktop` to the Azure cluster.
 In a command prompt, run:

    ```
    kubectl get all